cuiyongbo/hello-world/my_wiki/languages/english_notes_5.rst

 .. image:: images/pilgrimage.jpeg

 |
-| piety 虔诚
+| piety [虔诚]
-| Definition: the state of having or showing a deep respect for somebody or something, especially for God and religion; the state of being pious.
+| Definition: the state of showing a deep respect for sb or sth, especially for God and religion.
+| Synonyms: pious.
 | Usage: Act of piety and charity.
 |
+| pious
+| Definition: making a hypocritical display of virtue。
+| Usage: there'll be no pious words said over her.
+| Definition: (of a hope) sincere but unlikely to be fulfilled.
+| Usage: Such reforms seem likely to remain little more than pious hopes.
+|
+| hypocritical
+| Definition: behaving in a way that suggests one has higher standards or more noble beliefs than is the case.
+| Usage: it would be entirely hypocritical of me to say I regret it, because I don't. [伪善，道貌岸然]
+|
 | begrime
 | Definition: make soiled, filthy or dirty.
 | Usage: Paint flaking from begrimed walls.
 |
 | flake [剥落]
-| Definition: a small, flat, thin piece of something, typically one that has broken away or been peeled off a larger piece.
+| Definition: a small, flat, thin piece of something, typically one that has been peeled off a larger piece.
 | Usage: Paint peeling off the walls in unsightly flakes.
 |
 | engrave